Ilyesbdlala/Distributed-Systems-Connected-Cars-/README.md

 # VS "Connected Cars"
 This Project shows an example of "Connected Cars"
-We simulate a car that has an indefinite number of sensors ( 5 in the initial example) that communicate to a central system through an MoM (Message-oriented middleware): MQTT in particular.
+We simulate a car that has an indefinite number of sensors ( 8 in the initial example) that communicate to a central system through an MoM (Message-oriented middleware): MQTT in particular.
 This data is then relayed to an HTTP Client that allows viewing the state of each sensor.
-The Data is first saved in the Central system and later persisted in cloud servers through a Service Provider
+The Data is first saved in the Central system and later persisted in cloud server cluster through Service Providers

 Any number of sensors can be implemented by adding their corresponding container images to the [docker-compose.yml](docker-compose.yml) file.
 ### MQTT